opendaylight/docs/docs/getting-started-guide/concepts_and_tools.rst

      drivers to notify and communicate with one another.

-* If you’re interacting with OpenDaylight through the REST APIs while using the the OpenDaylight interfaces, the microservices architecture allows you to select available services, protocols, and REST APIs.
+* If you’re interacting with OpenDaylight through the REST APIs while using the OpenDaylight interfaces, the microservices architecture allows you to select available services, protocols, and REST APIs.